China–North Korea relations

+The two countries officially describe their relationship as a traditional friendly and cooperative relationship.
 China maintains an embassy in the North Korean capital of Pyongyang and a consulate general in Chongjin.
 The embassy of North Korea in China is located in Beijing's Chaoyang District, while a consulate general is in Shenyang.
-China is by far North Korea's largest trading partner, with more than 90 percent of North Korea's imports coming from China, as well as a significant recipient of overseas Chinese aid.
-North Korea has adhered to the one China principle, where it recognizes the PRC as the only representative of China and Taiwan as part of China.
+China is by far North Korea's largest trading partner, with more than 90 percent of North Korea's imports coming from China, while North Korea is a significant recipient of overseas Chinese aid.
 As socialist states ruled by communist parties, the two nations retain ideological ties.
+North Korea has adhered to the one China principle, recognizing the PRC as the only representative of China and Taiwan as part of China.
 North Korea also supports China's policies in Xinjiang, Tibet and Hong Kong, and rejects interference in China's internal affairs.